 ‘We live in an age of transition wouldn’t you agree and must cope as best we can …’

 Published within a year of each other at the end of the 1960s, Christine Brooke-Rose’s Between (1968) and In Transit: An Heroic –Cyclic Novel (1969) by Brigid Brophy both seemed to revel in what Kingsley Amis termed, with characteristic causticity, ‘experimental tomfoolery’.
-Moving between fourteen languages including English French, German Italian, Czech and Dutch and set in the liminal spaces of planes, hotels and the peripatetic world of international conferences Between is a lipogrammatical text written entirely without the verb ‘to be’.
-Working as a simultaneous translator, the unnamed, female narrator travels from one country to another digressively weaving her meditations on language and translation between two non-linear framing ‘stories’.
+Moving between fourteen languages including English French, German Italian, Czech and Dutch and set in the liminal spaces of planes, hotels and the peripatetic world of international conferences, Between is a lipogrammatical text written entirely without the verb ‘to be’.
+Working as a simultaneous translator, the unnamed, female narrator travels from one country to another digressively weaving her meditations on language and translation between two non-linear, framing ‘stories’.
 The first of these describes the course of a marriage annulment, the second, follows an exchange of love letters written in Medieval French.
 A year later, Brigid Brophy published her post-Joycean anti-novel, In Transit, a similarly ‘difficult’ experimental text that darts mischievously between languages and genres parodying fairy tales, pornography, opera and detective fiction.
 The indeterminately gendered Evelyn Hilary (Pat/Patricia) O’Rooley is a figure stranded between genders.
 Marooned in an airport transit lounge, rummaging in his/her corduroy trousers for proof of gender membership, Pat/Patricia is bewildered by the rigidity of the signs and modes of masculinity and femininity prompting numerous comical ‘unsexings’.

-Both Between and In Transit share an intrepid, even, some might say, reckless, interest in formal innovation wherein the idea of the novel is set on its head, and the conventions of realism blithely discarded with a bracing, even impish, sense of the comedic, sometimes bordering on the farcical.
+Both Between and In Transit share an intrepid, even, some might say, reckless, interest in formal innovation wherein the idea of the novel is set on its head, the conventions of realism blithely discarded with a bracing, even impish, sense of the comedic, sometimes bordering on the farcical.
 Both Brophy and Brooke-Rose are interested in the possibilities of the slippery intricacies of language that quietly organise and corral our worldview and subjectivity.
 Their examinations of the gendering inherent in everyday language, in each case examining the marked feminine of Romance languages ‘long lost code of zones lying forgotten under layers of thickening sensibilities (Between, p.
 468), reveal how women must always learn to translate themselves into the logic of the universal masculine ‘he’.
-In different ways then, both enact what Brooke-Rose described as ‘groping inside language and forms’ to find, not mastery, but a thoughtful exuberance.
+In different ways then, both (anti) novels enact what Brooke-Rose described as ‘groping inside language and forms’ to find, not mastery, but a thoughtful exuberance.

 How to be both